-While most state agencies directly serve the general public, the Authority's customers consist of other state agencies, universities and other state entities on whose behalf the Authority issues debt.
+While most state agencies directly serve the general public, the Authority's customers consist of other state agencies, universities and other legislatively designated entities on whose behalf the Authority issues debt.
 These customers are referred to collectively as "client agencies."
-The Authority's key service functions provided to its client agencies are: project financing (consisting of legislatively authorized programs, construction, renovation and repairs of facilities, real property and facilities acquisitions) and equipment financing through the Master Lease Purchase Program (MLPP); debt administration; financial reporting; legislative assistance; agency operations; and other services.
-The specific customer service elements are based on the Authority's strategies in the 2016-2017 General Appropriations Act (GAA) as outlined below.
+The Authority's key service functions provided to its client agencies are: project financing (consisting of legislatively authorized programs, construction, renovation and repairs of facilities, real property acquisition and facilities acquisition); equipment financing through the Master Lease Purchase Program ("MLPP"); debt administration; financial reporting; legislative assistance; agency operations; and other services.
+The specific customer service elements are based on the Authority's strategies in the 2018-20 19 General Appropriations Act as outlined below.